Open Ethos User Guide

 The Overall Verdict

-• NEUTRAL (near-zero score): Factors roughly balance out
+• NEUTRAL (near-zero score): factors roughly balance.

 Strength Indicators